 - Lags peers in bonus awards, only gives 10,000 bonus miles when you pay to renew instead of getting the waiver (i.e. you didn’t meet the S$25,000 of minimum annual spend)

-Best Air Miles Credit Card for Moderate Budgets: Maybank Horizon Platinum Visa Card
+Best Air Miles Credit Card for Moderate Budgets: Maybank Horizon Visa Signature Card

-Maybank Horizon Platinum Visa Card is another great card for people who want to avoid high annual fees.
-Its annual fee is quite low at S$150, and actually can be waived every year if you spend just S$1,000 on the card every month (S$12,000 per year).
+Upgraded from Platinum Visa to Visa Signature, Maybank Horizon Platinum Visa Card is an awesome miles credit card for people who want to avoid high annual fees.
+While its annual fee may seem high at S$150, it actually can be waived every year if you spend just S$1,500 on the card every month (S$18,000 per year).
 This, however, does not mean that Maybank Horizon lacks a meaningful reward program.

-For every S$1 you spend on dining or on petrol on weekends, Maybank Horizon card will award 2 miles.
-You can also earn 2 miles per dollar on your travel bookings and on the money you spend overseas.
+For every S$1 you spend on dining or on petrol, Maybank Horizon card will award 3.2 miles, which is practically one of the best deals we've seen for these two categories.
+You can also earn 2 to 3.2 miles per dollar on your travel bookings and on the money you spend overseas.
 By providing great mile award rates for your travel expense as well as your daily needs, Maybank Horizon helps you build up miles while saving up on the annual fee you would otherwise have to spend with other cards.

 - 2 miles for S$1 spent on air tickets, travel packages and overseas

-- 2 miles for every S$1 spent on petrol & dining on weekends
+- 3.2 miles for every S$1 spent on petrol, dining and hotel bookings

 - Only 1% foreign transaction fee, one of the lowest in the country